 Meiosis should be studied in couples with a long history of infertility, when a full-term pregnancy has not occurred after several cycles of IVF, when the semen of the husband is of low quality and when there is recurring miscarriage.

 No. The only thing that we can do is select those embryos that have been fertilised by sperm derived from germ cells with normal meiosis.

 There are many causes.
 Some are congenital and others are acquired.
 Among the acquired, the use of chemotherapy and radiotherapy can be highlighted, and among the congenital causes, the exposure of the foetus to endocrine disrupters during the pregnancy.

 Does abnormal meiosis mean that we cannot use the semen of the male?

-No. It means that the possibilities of transferring a normal embryo are much lower than in males with normal semen and that, therefore, one must turn to the selection of chromosomally normal embryos by means of Preimplantational Genetic Diagnosis.
+No. It means that the possibilities of transferring a normal embryo are much lower than in males with normal semen and that, therefore, one must turn to the selection of chromosomally normal embryos by means of Preimplantational Genetic Test.

 We use our own and third-party cookies to facilitate your experience as a user of our website and to collect statistical data according to your preferences by analysing your browsing data.
 If you continue browsing, we assume that you accept our